 Keeanya joined IWES in 2015 after serving over 20 years in the New Orleans Public Education and the State of Louisiana Higher Education systems.
 Prior to joining IWES she was the Director of Finance and Operations (2009-2015) for the New Orleans Charter Schools Foundation, which operated McDonogh City Park Academy, an open enrollment public charter school.
 While with the Louisiana State University Health Sciences Center School of Medicine, she was the Senior Department Administrator for the Department of Orthopaedic Surgery (2007-2009) and the Assistant Department Administrator in the Department of Pediatric Surgery (2001-2007) which operates public and private clinics throughout the state, often times being the sole provider of care for economically disadvantaged patients.
 She was also member of the Orleans Parish School Board’s Budget and Finance Departments (1995-2001).
 Keeanya received her Master of Public Administration from the University of New Orleans in 2011 and her Bachelor of Science in Management in 1993, also from the University of New Orleans.
 She is excited to have joined a community centered organization that is committed to the overall well-being of women of color and their families.
 A native of Los Angeles, California she has called New Orleans home for the past 35 years.

-Earnis Collier is a Mississippi native, who joined IWES as a Program Coordinator in March 2019.
+Earnis Collier is a Mississippi native, who joined IWES as a Program Coordinator with our HIV Testing & Prevention program in March 2019.
 With an educational background in Information Technology, Earnis was led to the public health field in 2015 after participating in various local public health studies in Mississippi.
 Working hands on with the communities that HIV impacts led to great passion and dedication to the work.
 In early 2017, he promptly relocated to New Orleans to work as a Prevention Navigator with a local community based organization, providing HIV/STI testing, linkage to medical care, and case management.
-A Mississippi “Country Boy”, with a big heart, Earnis is dedicated to continually addressing issues around HIV, mental health, and overall stigma in the African American community.
+A Mississippi “country boy” with a big heart, Earnis is dedicated to continually addressing issues around HIV, mental health, and overall stigma in the African American community.
 Additionally, his personal pleasures include music, food, sightseeing, and reading/research.